aksoni/ChaucerText/README.md

 get_all_texts.py
 Writes all cleaned original lines to one file and all modern lines to another file into the allTexts directory.
 Writes Man of Law's tale to test file.
 Writes Wife of Bath's tale to validation file.
 All other tales are written to training file (all in data folder).

+dict_formatter.py
+Cleans Chaucer glossary (https://www.english.cam.ac.uk/converse/chaucer/glossary.doc) for use as a baseline dictionary.
+Cleaned file is written to chaucer.dict in the data directory.